oddlama/vane/README.md

 - [x] *Rake*: Tilling farmland again will till the nearest block around it.
 Use repeatedly on farmland to create a circle.
 - [x] *Careless*: Tilling long grass will remove it and till the block below.
 Useful in combination with *Rake* to automatically till grass with long grass on top.
 - [x] *Seeding*: Right click your crops to plant crops of the same type around them.
 Use multiple times to create a circle.
-- [x] *Take Off*: Double jump to start gliding with your elytra and receive a small boost.
+- [x] *Takeoff*: Double jump to start gliding with your elytra and receive a small boost.
 - [x] *Hell Bent*: Don't hurt your head when flying into a wall.
 Again.
 - [x] *Grappling Hook*: Finally put that fishing rod to good use!
 - [x] *Leafchopper*: Remove leaves instantly with your axe.
 Leaves will drop items as if they decayed naturally.